djma777/100-days-of-code/log.md

 - so i'm not sure what's the next feature I should work on in the backend, because there isn't really a route yet that I think I should protect... there's much work to be done in the frontend that's quite obvious... so i'm working on it now. still have a few things to figure out as well like creating more routes: account, cart, admin functions, etc.

 ---

+## Day 86: June 26, 2020.

+### **Today's Progress**

+- Relearning Redux

+### **Thoughts**

+- I believe that I should have a good grip of Redux, preparing for bigger projects.
+So that's what I did most of today, yet, I haven't really made anything to work.
+I'll be back at this tomorrow.

+---